glpzzz/glpzzz.github.io/_posts/2020-10-02-yii2-redirect-all-emails.md

 ---
 [\yii\mail\BaseMailer::useFileTransport](https://www.yiiframework.com/doc/api/2.0/yii-mail-basemailer#$useFileTransport-detail) is a great tool.
-If you activate it, all emails sent trough this mailer will be saved (by default) on `@runtime/mail` instead of being sent, allowing the devs to inspect the result.
+If you activate it, all emails sent trough this mailer will be saved (by default) on `@runtime/mail` instead of being sent, allowing the developers to inspect the result.

 But what happens if we want to actually receive the emails on our inboxes.
-When all emails are suppose to go to one account, there is no problem: setup it as a param and the modify it in the `params-local.php` (assuming advaced application template).
+When all emails are supposed to go to one account, there is no problem: setup it as an application parameter and the modify it in the `params-local.php` (assuming advaced application template).

-The big issue arises when the app is supposed to send emails to different accounts and make use of replyTo, cc and bcc fields.
-It's almost impossible try to solve it with previous approach and without using a lot of `if(YII_DEBUG)`.
+The big issue arises when the app is supposed to send emails to different accounts (and more if making use of replyTo, cc and bcc fields).
+It's almost impossible try to solve this with the previously explained approach and without using a lot of conditionals like `if(YII_DEBUG)`.

 Well, next there is a solution: